piiblocker-coder/privacyshield/README.md

-# 🔒 PrivacyShield — Protect Your Data in AI Chats
+# 🔒 PiiBlocker — Protect Your Data in AI Chats

 [![Chrome Web Store](https://img.shields.io/chrome-web-store/v/nklghhkmhkmckonncilnaohlihfacoee?label=Chrome%20Web%20Store)](https://chromewebstore.google.com/detail/privacyshield/nklghhkmhkmckonncilnaohlihfacoee)

-**PrivacyShield by PiiBlock** is a free Chrome extension that detects and masks personally identifiable information (PII) before it reaches AI chatbots like ChatGPT, Claude, and Gemini.
+**PiiBlocker by PiiBlock** is a free Chrome extension that detects and masks personally identifiable information (PII) before it reaches AI chatbots like ChatGPT, Claude, and Gemini.
 It uses a combination of NER-based detection and regex pattern matching, running 100% locally in the browser with zero data collection.
 Your real data never leaves your device.

 🔗 **[Install from Chrome Web Store](https://chromewebstore.google.com/detail/privacyshield/nklghhkmhkmckonncilnaohlihfacoee)** · 🌐 **[Website](https://www.piiblock.com)**